alan-turing-institute/data-safe-haven/processes/provider-overview.md

 This document describes our approach to handling research data.
 It does not cover the Turing's core enterprise information security practices, which are described elsewhere.
 Nor do we cover the data-centre level or organisational management security practices which are fundamental to any secure computing facility - we do not operate our own data centres, but rely on upstream ISO 270001 compliant data centre provision, such as Microsoft Azure and the Edinburgh Parallel Computing Centre.

+The document is structured as follows: we begin with discussions of some aspects of the design necessary to motivate it.
+We then describe our 'model' for secure research environments, defining various terms.
+Next, we discuss the possible choices for each security control around each of the above areas, while leaving open the question of which controls are appropriate at which tiers.
+Finally, at the end, we make specific choices assigning controls to security tiers.

 Software-defined infrastructure
 -------------------------------